Sadi58/indicator-drive/README.md

 grive-indicator
 ===============

-A very simple and lightweight Ubuntu indicator applet to synchronize with Google Drive using grive.
+A very simple and lightweight indicator applet to synchronize with Google Drive using grive.

 Based on the AMD indicator applet here: https://github.com/beidl/amd-indicator